gcallah/MiscWriting/Empire/empire.md

 ### The State Should Guide Us Morally

 Ideally, of course, but recently, the states main role in that area has been to misguide us morally.

-If the rulers of our empire recognized its proper role as currently best institution for preventing widespread violence and anarchy, They would understand that, leaving local parts of the empire alone as much as possible, is one of the best ways to fulfill there is stewardship
+If the rulers of our empire recognized its proper role as currently best institution for preventing widespread violence and anarchy, they would understand that leaving local parts of the empire alone as much as possible is one of the best ways to fulfill there stewardship, as well as lessening resistance to their rule.